CertificationTotal Body Photography (TBP) Certification

-The certification process consists of three parts: a written exam, a practical exam, and a demonstration of competency.
+The certification process consists of three parts: a written exam, a demonstration of compentency and a practical exam-image set.

 You will have one full year from the date of acceptance into the program to take the written exam.
 You may take the test a total of three times to achieve a passing grade.

 Currently the exam is in PDF format and will be emailed to you when ready upon your request.
-After receiving the test document, you will have 24 hours to complete and return it to the BCA office.
-There are three slightly different versions of the test, each of which consists of five categories.
+After receiving the test document, you will have 24 hours to complete and return it to the certification chair.
+The test consists of five categories.

-The categories on the exam are: Digital Materials and Processes (15 questions), Ethics (5 questions), Total Body Photography (15 questions), Lighting and Portraiture (8 questions), and Theory of Light and Color (7 questions) for a total of 50 questions.
+The categories on the exam are: Digital Materials and Processes (21 questions), Ethics and Confidentiality (9 questions), Total Body Photography (11 questions), Lighting and Portraiture (7 questions), and Theory of Light and Color (5 questions) for a total of 53 questions.